Bring the beauty and coziness of Thanksgiving to your home with these 25 easy Thanksgiving ideas.

 Invite friends, family, or neighbors over for an outdoor meal!
 Or dessert!
 Get into the mood of our first Thanksgiving!

 If you don’t want to do the whole meal outside, why not serve hot drinks, libation, and appetizers outside or dessert!

 DONATE TO YOUR LOCAL FOOD BANK

-Remember, there are lots of folks that are having a hard time this year!
-Be generous!!!!
+Remember, there are lots of folks that are having a hard time!
+Be generous!